OpenAPITools/openapi-generator/samples/client/petstore/python/SwaggerPetstore-python/README.md

 [INFO] Final Memory: 11M/156M
 [INFO] ------------------------------------------------------------------------
 ```
-If you want to run the tests in all the python platforms,
+If you want to run the tests in all the python platforms:
-make sure you are running it inside of a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/):

 ```sh
 $ make test-all